Shu52/TechnologyDonationPolicy/README.md

 <!--Feel Free to suggest or Add any other local non profits that are in need-->

 ### Reciepts
 Nashville Software School will provide reciepts upon request at time of donation.
-The School will use these sites to asses value.
+The School will use these sites to assess value.

 * [Gadget Value](https://www.gadgetvalue.com/ "Gadget Value") For Desktops, Laptops, iPads
 <!-- Please feel Free to add other evaluation website.
 Most sites refer to items selling on eBay as a good reference point to value-->